Originally published January 29, 2019. Updated March 31, 2022.

 - Egg - Just one egg to hold things together.
 I haven't tried this recipe with an egg replacement.
 If you do, let me know how it turns out in the comments.

 - Buttermilk - Make your own vegan buttermilk by combining vegan milk and vinegar.
 The sour is a trademark of the black and white flavor.
+If you're not dairy free, use regular buttermilk in place of the non dairy milk.

 - Vanilla Extract, Lemon Zest & Almond Extract - all marry together to create the iconic flavor of this cookie.

-How to Make Black and White Cookies
+How to Make Gluten Free Black and White Cookies

 While these cookies look tricky, they are actually very easy to make.

-- Step 1: Combine the gluten free flour, baking powder, baking soda, salt and lemon zest in a small bowl.
+- STEP 1: Combine the gluten free flour, baking powder, baking soda, salt and lemon zest in a small bowl.
 Stir together until well mixed.

-- Step 2: Combine room temperature butter and sugar in the bowl of an electric mixer.
+- STEP 2: Combine room temperature butter and sugar in the bowl of an electric mixer.
 Beat on medium speed until light in color and fluffy.

-- Step 3: Add the egg and extracts.
+- STEP 3: Add the egg and extracts.
 Beat another 60 seconds.

-- Step 6: Bake!
+- STEP 6: Bake!

 Once your cookies are baked and cooled, you will need to prepare the trademark icing.

-- Step 1: Sift powdered sugar into a small bowl.
+- STEP 1: Sift powdered sugar into a small bowl.

-- Step 2: Add milk, light corn syrup and vanilla.
+- STEP 2: Add milk, light corn syrup and vanilla.
 Stir until smooth.

-- Step 3: Flip your cookies over so the flat side is up.
+- STEP 3: Flip your cookies over so the flat side is up.
 Use a spatula to frost half of the cookie with white icing.

-- Step 4: Wait for the white icing to dry to the touch - about 20 minutes.
+- STEP 4: Wait for the white icing to dry to the touch - about 20 minutes.

-- Step 5: Add cocoa powder to the remaining white icing and stir well.
+- STEP 5: Add cocoa powder to the remaining white icing and stir well.

-- Step 6: Use a spatula to frost the second half of each cookie with chocolate icing, taking care to make a straight line down the middle.
+- STEP 6: Use a spatula to frost the second half of each cookie with chocolate icing, taking care to make a straight line down the middle.

 Black and White cookies are best within one day of baking.